brymut/test-conflict/README.md

 # test-conflict
-this is just a test repo for different kinds of conflicts
+this is just a test repo for kinds of conflicts